sodadata/docs/soda-agent/secrets.md

 This example identifies:
 * the `namespace` of the Soda Agent
 * two `remoteRef` configurations, including the file path in the vault, one each for `POSTGRES_USERNAME` and `POSTGRES_PASSWORD`, to detail what the `ExternalSecret` must fetch from the Hashicorp Vault
-* a `refreshInterval` to indicate how often the ESO must reconcile the `remoteRef` values
+* a `refreshInterval` to indicate how often the ESO must reconcile the `remoteRef` values; this ought to correspond to the frequency with which your passwords are reset
 * the `secretStoreRef` to indicate the `ClusterSecretStore` through which to access the vault
 * a `target template` that creates a file called `soda-agent.conf` into which it adds the username and password values in the dotenv format that the Soda Agent expects.
 6. Deploy the `ExternalSecret` to your cluster.